Get

 When Should I Not Massage My Dog?

-Although massage is a wonderful tool, you should not massage your dog if they’re in extreme pain or have fractured or broken bones, a torn muscle, tumors, open wounds, or infected areas.
+Although massage is an excellent tool, you should not massage your dog if they’re in extreme pain or have fractured or broken bones, a torn muscle, tumors, open wounds, or infected areas.
 You should also refrain from massaging your dog until you have chatted with your vet and been shown how to do it properly, especially if your dog suffers from health problems.
-You should also not massage a dog that has a fever or undiagnosed pain.
-Speak with your vet to get an ok to begin massaging your dog.

 How Often Should My Dog Be Massaged?

 How often your dog needs a massage will depend on the dog’s lifestyle and health condition.
 Owners who take their dogs for a massage for their well-being should take them once a month.
 However, if they require massages due to injuries, it will depend on the recommendation of the dog’s veterinarian.
-Dogs that take part in competitions should receive a massage at least twice a month to prevent injuries.
+Dogs participating in competitions should receive a massage at least twice a month to prevent injuries.

 Is It Safe to Massage a Dog?

 If your dog receives a massage from a certified animal massage therapist, it is safe.
 It should also be safe if you have been shown how to massage your dog and follow those instructions correctly.
-However, if you don’t know how to safely massage your dog, you can end up hurting them or worsening their existing pain.
+However, if you don’t know how to safely massage your dog, you can end up hurting them or worsening their pain.

-Image Credit: SeventyFour, Shutterstock
+Image by: SeventyFour, Shutterstock

 Conclusion